Siirry pääsisältöön

 A high-quality audio recording may replace one of the concerts in the Arts Study Programme.
 The audio recordings are usually released under a commercial record label or the SibaRecords label.
 The candidate is responsible for producing the audio recording.

-Assessment of recordings included in the demonstration of proficiency is organized so that the student fills in the “Doctoral Concert” form and submits the form and the recordings to the office of the DocMus Doctoral School.
-The Doctoral School convenes the artistic committee.
-The same procedure applies to assessing recordings as to assessing concerts.
+Assessment of recordings included in the demonstration of proficiency is organized so that the student fills in the electric registering form of the doctoral concert with the attachments (see above) and submits the form and the recordings to the pre-examiner for pre-examination.
+The DocMus Doctoral School convenes the artistic committee.
+The same procedure applies to assessing recordings as to assessing concerts including feedback discussions.

 The same principles, as applicable, apply to doctoral concerts held outside the Soiva Akatemia concert series as to concerts organized as part of the series: applying for a concert, concert registration and pre-examination, concert flyer texts, and sheet music.